5 Strategies to Redefine Career Success and the Role of Life Balance for Fulfillment and Happiness

 Managers who want to improve work-life balance in the team should work with junior employees to help them create boundaries and have more control on their schedules.

-If you want to improve work-life balance and have more opportunities for growth, look for managers who value life balance and work with them to have flexible schedules.
+If you want to improve your work-life balance and have more growth opportunities, look for managers who value life balance and work with them to have flexible schedules.

 5. Organizations should review incentives to improve work-life balance and employee engagement

 How can we have more managers that prioritize work-life balance for better job satisfaction?

 Ioana mentioned that organizations can invest in training and development programs to improve soft skills.
 Although she pointed out that changing people's personalities and priorities is not very easy.